REFER A PATIENT - Please click here for details.

 Many women have great results with conservative management alone including things like compression, manual lymphatic drainage, lipoedema-friendly diet and exercise.

-Conservative Management is a life-long management technique and will be detailed during your initial consultation with Dr Lekich.
+Conservative Management is a life-long management technique and will be detailed during your initial consultation with one of our doctors.

 A chronic health care plan can be organised by your GP to assist with some of the above management.
-Dr Lekich will write to your GP outlining your condition.
+Your doctor will write to your GP outlining your condition.
 A letter should be received within 3 weeks.

 The role of compression is vital as it helps reduce the swelling by encouraging the flow of the lymphatic fluids out of the affected limbs.
 The longer you are not in compression, the more scarred your lymphatic system can become.
 Start where you feel most comfortable.
 Ask your online support community for advice.
 They will be able to give you contacts you can follow up with.